hazelcast/hazelcast/docs/design/sql/11-engine-merge.md

 ### Backpressure

+The mechanism in both engines is very similar: senders have a budget, receivers periodically update it.

 In Jet, backpressure between local processors is handled by using fixed-capacity queues - if a processor can't add more, it will back off.
 Items sent between processors on different members is handled using approach similar to RWIN in TCP: the receiver regularly communicates how many items it was able to process and the sender must not send more.
+The rwin values for all jobs are sent in one packet, in a compact structure.

 In IMDG, a pair of a sender and a receiver agrees on the initial number of bytes (aka "credits") that the sender may send to the receiver.
 With